ashishsaud2025/latex-cowrite/README.md

 Content-Type: application/pdf
 X-Compiled-Entry: main.tex
 ```

+### `GET /api/projects/:project/compile/:jobId/synctex`

+Returns the generated gzip-compressed SyncTeX data for a completed compile.
+The browser uses this artifact together with the PDF.js preview for precise
+PDF/source navigation.

 On failure, the status endpoint returns an `error` payload along with the log and entry name.